 Winter can be a tough season for many people, so winter self care is more important than at any other time of the year.
 The lack of sunlight can make you feel tired and unmotivated.
 Cold weather can keep you inside and make you feel isolated and bored.

 Having a 9 to 5 can make it even worse when all the daylight hours are over by the time you head home, and it feels like there aren’t enough hours in the day to be productive or simply enjoy yourself.

-It’s really important to have a winter self care strategy to survive the cold months with you sanity intact, so I’ve put together a list of tips to help you have a healthy and happy season.
+It’s really important to have a winter self care strategy to survive the cold months with your sanity intact, so I’ve put together a list of ways to help you take care of yourself both physically and mentally.

 Disclaimer: This post may contain affiliate links.
 Using them gives me a small commission at no additional cost to you.
 You can read my full disclosure here.

 Embrace the beauty of winter.
 You can have an attitude of “winter SUCKS, it’s dark and cold all the time and I can’t go out,” or you can flip that around and embrace the opportunities for nights in, cute coats and scarves, and watching the rain or snow through the window.

 Obviously there are a lot of things in life outside our control but you can choose your mindset and decide that you will make the best of the season.
 This might be something you have to remind yourself to do each day, but it’s worth the effort.

 When you shift your mindset these self care ideas to help you get through the winter will be even more effective.